 Richard Farrant

 Richard Farrant is a BACP accredited counsellor and senior accredited counsellor with the NCS.
-He has been part of Diocesan counselling team for over 9 years.
+He has been part of Diocesan counselling team for over nine years.
 He has been working in private practice for 10 years, during this period he has worked in several different contexts including facilitating training and support groups for parents and carers of children and young people with life limiting illnesses, worked as a counsellor with looked after young people in residential care.
 He works with adults and couples.
 As well as his counselling experienced, he has worked in pastoral ministry for over 30 years supporting and providing pastoral care to both members of church congregations as well as supporting those in leadership roles.

 The Next Step